Assorted cupcakes (Incomplete: max_output_tokens)

 Method

-1. In a cold bowl, whisk mascarpone until smooth.
+1. In a cold bowl, whisk the mascarpone until smooth.

 2. In another bowl, whip the cream to soft peaks.

-3. Add powdered sugar, vanilla, and salt to the mascarpone.
+3. Add the powdered sugar, vanilla, and salt to the mascarpone.

-4. Fold the whipped cream into the mascarpone in two additions.
+4. Fold in the whipped cream in two additions.

 Notes

-This frosting is delicate.
-It works best for cakes that will be served the same day or within a short time frame.
-It also pairs well with fruit compote, jam, or a thin layer of ganache underneath.
+This is a delicate frosting, so it works best when the cake will be served the same day or within a short time.
+It is one of the best options for cakes that need a less sweet frosting with a fresh, airy feel.
+It also pairs beautifully with jam, berries, lemon curd, or a thin layer of ganache beneath it.

-Best uses: chocolate cake, sponge cake, berry cake, olive oil cake.
+Best uses: chocolate cake, sponge cake, berry cake, olive oil cake, coffee cake.

 Ingredients